FMotalleb/nu_plugin_desktop_notifications/README.md

-  --subtitle <String> - subtitle of the notification [macOS and windows only] -a, --app-name <String> - app name of the notification -i, --icon <Filepath> - path to icon of the notification --timeout <Duration> - duration of the notification [XDG Desktops only] (defaults to system default) --crash-on-error <Filepath> - returns notification error if encountered
+  --subtitle <String> - subtitle of the notification [macOS and windows only] -a, --app-name <String> - app name of the notification -i, --icon <Filepath> - path to icon of the notification --timeout <Duration> - duration of the notification [macOS and XDG Desktops only] (defaults to system default) --crash-on-error <Filepath> - returns notification error if encountered
 ```